Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 You will be directed to the agile dashboard homepage of your project (see `Agile Dashboard Homepage`_).

-This homepage gives short access to the 5 last items of the planning defined, for instance to the Sprint planning and the Release planning.
+This homepage is composed with short access boxes filled with the 5 last items of the planning defined, for instance to the Sprint planning and the Release planning.

 It provides also the latest sprint cardwall, so that the team can directly makes its daily stand up changes from this homepage.